moby/moby/contrib/man/md/README.md

 There is a Dockerfile provided in the `docker/contrib/man/md` directory.

-Use this Dockerfile to create a `fedora/pandoc` container:
+Using this Dockerfile, create a Docker image tagged `fedora/pandoc`.

-    # docker build  -t fedora/pandoc .
+    docker build  -t fedora/pandoc .

-After the container is created run the following command from your `docker/contrib/man/md` directory:
+Once the image is built, create a container inside the `docker/contrib/man/md` directory using the it:

-    # docker run -v /<path-to-git-dir>/docker/contrib/man:/pandoc:rw \
+    docker run -v /<path-to-git-dir>/docker/contrib/man:/pandoc:rw \
     -w /pandoc -i fedora/pandoc /pandoc/md/md2man-all.sh

-This will generate all man files into `docker/contrib/man/man1`.
+The Pandoc Docker container will process the Markdown files and generate the man pages inside the `docker/contrib/man/man1` directory using Docker volumes.